Rationality for subclasses of 321-avoiding permutations: The Panel Encoding

 This section and the next focus solely on the language $\L_c^\infty$ and an encoding, $\eta_c$, which maps it to a language $\L_c^\eta$ over a finite alphabet.
 The encoding $\eta_c$ is described in this section while the regularity of $\L_c^\eta$ is established in the next.
 Throughout, consider $c$ to be a fixed positive integer and a word $w \in \L^{\infty}_c$ to be given.
 Further suppose that the maximum value of a letter in $w$ is $m$.

 The material in the remainder of this section is rather technical, so we begin with an overview of the general strategy.
-Consider the maximal factors of $w$ not containing occurrences of symbol $1$.
-With the exception of the factor preceding the first $1$, all of them are immediately preceded by a $1$.
-Some of those may contain an occurrence of $c$, and we designate those as \emph{large}.
-Note that by the small ascent condition and the fact that these factors are all preceded by a $1$, each large factor contains an occurrence of $23\cdots c$ which, together with the adjacent $1$, yields an occurrence of $12\cdots c$.
+Consider the maximal factors of $w$ not containing occurrences of the symbol $1$.
+Ignoring the (possibly empty) factor which precedes the first $1$ of $w$, all of these factors are immediately preceded by a $1$, and we partition them into two sets.
+We call one of these factors \emph{large} if it contains an occurrence of the symbol $c$ and \emph{small} if it does not.
+(The factor which precedes the first $1$ of $w$ is considered neither small nor large, and is handled separately throughout.)
+By the small ascent condition and the fact that these factors are all preceded by a $1$, each large factor contains an occurrence of $23\cdots c$ which, together with the adjacent $1$, yields an occurrence of $12\cdots c$.
 Since $w$ avoids $(12\cdots c)^c$ there must be fewer than $c$ large factors.
-The remaining factors are designated as \emph{small}, except for the factor before the first $1$ which is handled separately.
+The small ascent condition also implies that each of the small factors forms a word over the alphabet $\{1,\dots,c-1\}$.

-The idea of the encoding $\eta_c$ is to first separate the small and large factors of $w$.
+The encoding $\eta_c$ begins by performing this separation into small and large factors of $w$.
 The small factors form a word over $\{1,\dots,c-1\}$ and this word is recorded essentially as is; the large factors are then processed recursively.
 In order to facilitate the reconstruction of $w$ from its encoding, we need to record the places where the separation occurred.
 We achieve this by decorating $1$s that are supposed to be followed by the (now removed) large factors, and the matching $2$s at the start of these large factors.
 Since all letters of the large factors are greater than $1$, we can reduce all of them by $1$ and repeat the process.
 At each stage the maximum value remaining decreases by at least $1$ (in fact exactly $1$ if there is a large factor present), and so we eventually produce a sequence of (decorated) words over the alphabet $\{1,2,\dots,c-1\}$.
 The encoding $\eta_c(w)$ is simply the concatenation of these words, separated by punctuation symbols.

-Moving to the technical details, we aim to describe an injection $\eta_c : \L_{c}^{\infty} \rightarrow \Sigma^*$ where
+Moving to the technical details, we aim to describe an injection $\eta_c : \L_{c}^{\infty} \to \Sigma^*$ where

 We refer to the three symbols $\etaleft{1}$, $\etaright{1}$, $\etaleftright{1}$ as \emph{decorated letters}, and in describing the construction also make use of one more decorated letter: $\etaleft{2}$.
 Specifically, we have